Uncover Italy’s Best Prosciutto: A Guide to Regional Varieties and Flavors

 Though not eaten as often today, the consumption of horsemeat was once prevalent in Puglia.
 Braciola alla Barese is a typical horse meat preparation, which involves stuffing rolls of horse meat with parsley, garlic, and pecorino cheese.
 The meat rolls are then simmered in tomato sauce that can be used as a sauce for pasta once the meat is cooked.
 Braciola alla Barese may also be made with veal.

 A quintessential pastry from Puglia, sporcamuss are squares of flaky puff pastry filled with pastry cream sprinkled with powdered sugar.
-In the local dialect, sporcamuss means dirty mouth so-called because it’s impossible to bite into these pastries without getting your face dirty with cream or powdered sugar.
+In the local dialect, sporcamuss means dirty mouth because it’s impossible to bite into these pastries without getting your face dirty with cream or powdered sugar.

 Originally a Christmas dessert, cartellate is now enjoyed year-round in Puglia.
 The fried, crispy dessert is made from dough shaped into a rose-like form.
 The dough consists of flour, olive oil flavored with a clementine rind, white wine, salt, sugar, and cinnamon.
-Once the dough has been shaped into its rose shapes, it dries overnight.
-The next day, each cartellate is then fried, dipped in honey or vincotto, and decorated with sprinkles.
+Once the dough has been shaped into its rose shape, it dries overnight.
+The next day, each cartellate is fried, dipped in honey or vincotto, and decorated with sprinkles.

 Finally, pettole is a ubiquitous street food in Puglia.
 They’re small, puffy balls of dough fried in oil until golden brown and then dusted in sugar.
 Savory versions exist in different provinces, including sundried tomatoes, olives, and anchovies.
 You’ll likely find sweet pettole around the Feast of the Immaculate Conception on December 8th or closer to Christmas.